noopman/aaworkshopattendee/module-4-caching-strategies/Exercise1.md

 ## Step 2: Add StatsAPI to Azure API Management

-With the StatsAPI up and running, you can now add it to the APIM:
+With the StatsAPI up and running, add it to the APIM:

 1. Open the [Azure Portal](https://portal.azure.com/).
 2. Navigate to your APIM resource.